bmaunde/guidelines/Magento/magento-cloud-setup.md

   You can follow this guide for maintaining the key in GitHub if you are not sure: https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account

+To test your SSH key, you can use this command.
+If you get authentication issues

 Once you have checked out the branch you require for the first time, you need to remove the remote git connection to magento cloud and replace that with the GitHub repository.
 To do this, please execute the following commands from your installation directory:

     git remote add origin git@github.com:Consnet/m2-ee-consnet-demo.git